-Radiators don’t always need to be bled, however, if you’re experiencing any of the issues mentioned above, it’s well worth bleeding the radiators to check if that’s the cause of your problems.
+Radiators don’t always need to be bled.
+However, if you’re experiencing any of the issues mentioned above, it’s well worth bleeding the radiators to check if that’s the cause of your problems.

 Radiators require bleeding when air gets trapped inside the conduits, causing the water inside the radiator to circulate poorly.
-In turn, this poor circulation causes the radiator to be less efficient.
+This poor circulation causes the radiator to be less efficient.

-If there is air trapped somewhere inside, the radiator could even end up using more energy than necessary to heat your spaces, meaning that your heating/utility bills could end up being significantly higher than what you’re used to.
+If there is air trapped inside, the radiator may even end up using more energy than necessary to heat your spaces, meaning that your heating/utility bills could end up being significantly higher than necessary.

 How To Check If Your Radiator Needs To Be Bled